leftthomas/SimSiam/README.md

 --backbone_type               backbone network type [default value is 'resnet50'](choices=['resnet50', 'inception', 'googlenet'])
---feature_dim                 feature dim [default value is 512] --temperature                 temperature scale used in temperature softmax [default value is 0.03] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  training batch size [default value is 128] --lr                          learning rate [default value is 1e-4]
+--feature_dim                 feature dim [default value is 512] --temperature                 temperature scale used in temperature softmax [default value is 0.03] --momentum                    momentum used for the update of moving proxies [default value is 0.5] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  training batch size [default value is 128] --lr                          learning rate [default value is 1e-4]